**Start the New Year by participating in Trails Challenge 2012. You can pick up a free T-shirt and a Guidebook, while supplies last. More info. **

 FREQUENTLY ASKED QUESTIONS

-Q1: With COVID-19 being a public health emergency, why are some parks still open?
+Q1: With COVID-19 being a public health emergency, why are parks still open?

 A: One of the biggest challenges during this unprecedented pandemic is the requirement of isolating ourselves at home.
-The Park District confers daily with Alameda and Contra Costa County Health Departments, and they have specifically asked us to keep Regional Parks and trails open as long as park users can responsibly practice social distancing and not gather, congregate, picnic, play organized sports, etc. Parks are a respite for health and healing, and we are keeping many parks open despite major staffing limitations.
-During the COVID-19 health emergency, all water fountains, picnic areas, and some restrooms and parking lots are temporarily closed.
+The Park District confers daily with Alameda and Contra Costa County Health Departments, and they have specifically asked us to keep Regional Parks and trails open as long as park users can responsibly practice social distancing and not gather, congregate, (only established social bubbles of 12 or fewer are allowed), etc. Parks are a respite for health and healing, and we are keeping many parks open despite major staffing limitations.
+During the COVID-19 health emergency, some facilities and parks may be temporarily closed.
+See full list above.

 A: The Regional Parks have been very busy during the COVID-19 pandemic and Shelter-In-Place order as people are looking to get outdoors for exercise and stress relief.
 We are proud that the Regional Parks are well-loved and seen as essential to health and wellness.
 However, we need YOUR HELP to keep parks open, safe, and clean!!